jasonaaronwilson/omni-c/README.md

 often misses.
 If you can't define all of the behavior of some piece of code, that is fine, explicitly pass in behavior via closures.

+## Features Removed from Standard C

+1. many types of silent type conversions
+1. switch fall through (and Duff's device)
+1. special syntax for array types (since we have multiple types of arrays which are basically necessary to avoid an entire class of safety problems but still allow C interop)
+1. many obsolete keywords like register and the auto storage specifier (static is still present though I tend to not use it that much)
+1. octal - still supported but requires the "0o" prefix ; this is ugly enough that people will not use it unless it is helpful.

 ## Rationale

-The biggest change from C is probably generic structures and functions and that's what I am experimenting with here the most despite these being available in most C derived languages (which always add inheritance making reasonging much more diffuclt).
-Without inheritance these become much simpler than one might expect (probably simpler than C++ templates though the C++ guys are highly focuses on this and I might not have stolen enough yet).
+The biggest change from C is probably generic structures and functions and that's what I am experimenting with here the most despite these being available in most C derived languages (which always add inheritance making reasoning much more difficult).
+Without inheritance these become much simpler than one might expect (probably simpler than C++ templates though the C++ guys are highly focused on this and I might not have "stolen" enough yet - there is definitely an overlap with macros).

 In my mind, the weakest part of C is actually the aging C standard library.
-Namespaces and modules immediately confer code organization benefits to Omni C and we should apply the same to the library and also not pretend that a readable identifier like string_compare is worse than strcmp because it is shorter.
+Namespaces and modules immediately confer code organization benefits to Omni C and we should apply the same to the library and also not pretend that a readable identifier like compare is worse than strcmp because it is shorter.

 Unlike Java, there isn't a 1:1 correspondance between a file and namespaces and that feels right (some other modern languages also follow this path).
-This makes it easier to add or remove things from a namepsace to accomodate deltas in a platform level at the "build" level rather than using the C preprocessor, a very wide hammer.
+This makes it easier to add or remove things from a namepsace to accomodate deltas for a platform level at the "build" level rather than using the C preprocessor.

 While Omni C will initially focus the standard library on algorithms/collections because that is where the C library is very weak, POSIX for all it's benefits of allowing C code to run across different platforms is also an aging interface.
-For example, the io_uring interface being introduced to the Linux kernel is radically changing how user programs should interact with the kernel and we want to jump on that model (which is similar to CSP, aka Erlang, which is a succesful model and seems to scale better to many core computing). (io_uring itself is so complicated that you are supposed to interact with it via a library which is unusual though - I think there is a different "process" to "kernel" architecture brewing...)
+For example, the io_uring interface being introduced to the Linux kernel is radically changing how user programs interact with the kernel and we want to jump on that model (which is similar to CSP, aka Erlang, which is a succesful model and seems to scale better to many core computing). (io_uring itself is so complicated that you are supposed to interact with it via a library which is unusual for the kernel/process abstraction layer - I think there is a different "process" to "kernel" architecture brewing and it will be async messages all the way down).

-Omni C can easily call (aka interop) with C so nothing is lost by focusing on the C libraries weakpoints and fleshing those parts out later.
+Omni C can easily call (aka interop) with C so nothing is lost by focusing on the standard C libraries weakpoints and fleshing out the standard library later.

-## Features Removed from Standard C

-1. many types of silent type conversions
-1. switch fall through
-1. special syntax for array types (since we have multiple types of arrays which are basically necessary to avoid an entire class of safety problems)
-1. many obsolete keywords like register and the auto storage specifier (static is still present though I tend to not use it that much)

 ## Using Omni C